evertonprdo/Node-Rocketseat/03-implementing-solid/api-node-SOLID/README.md

    npm run test:e2e
 ```

+Note: To run the E2E tests, you will need to have docker running `docker-compose up` if it is not already done.

 ## Environment Variables

 Create a `.env` file in the root of the project with the following variables (example):